Skip to main content

 Yes, we all know that wood briquettes are a superior quality wood fuel, but surely this improved performance comes at a cost?
 The answer: no!

-In fact, you actually save money by ditching the old-school firewood.
-Our team of wood fuel experts have done the maths.
+In fact, because of briquettes' greater fuel volume and superior calorific performance, you actually save money by ditching the old-school firewood.
+Our wood fuel experts have done the maths.

 Wood briquettes vs logs: a quick cost comparison